mervlot/mervlot/README.md

 Short-term: To improve my proficiency in Python, Node.js, ML and AI and frontend development.

-Long-term: To develop innovative solutions in AI and system integration, and to expand Mervlot Tech into a company that shapes the future of technology.
+Long-term: To develop innovative solutions in AI and system integration, and establish my dream company Mervlot Tech to be a company that shapes the future of technology.

 ## **Mervlot Copyright Notice**